 In story after story, women tell a similar tale: There is heartbreak, and there is uncertainty in the decision to place their baby for adoption.
 Many women feel selfish — as if they are thinking only about themselves and their lives and future.
 Many women truly feel that they are “giving up.”
 However, there is also pride in the decision, which is how Hicks feels about it.
 Many women say it was the best thing they could have done.

 We encourage you to read about some of Lifetime’s birth mother stories.
 You can begin your exploration here.
 And remember: As part of our services, you can speak directly to a mom who placed their child for adoption with Lifetime.
 We call it peer support, and it’s available to birth mothers at no charge.

 A Plan For Your Baby

-As we mentioned above, choosing adoption and making an adoption plan are positive and selfless decisions.
-This is especially true when both birth parents (in other words, both birth mom and birth father) and other family members are involved in the discussion.
+As we mentioned above, you are not “giving baby up for adoption”.
+Choosing adoption and making an adoption plan are positive and selfless decisions.
+This is especially true when both birth parents (in other words, both the birth mom and the birth father) and other family members are involved in the discussion.

 Plus, an open adoption plan, in which the baby is born with the adoptive family already chosen and often waiting at the hospital, is a beautiful and precious thing.

 When you participate in Lifetime’s adoption services — whether you’re a birth mother who’s a few months pregnant or a family waiting to adopt a baby — we’ll help you set up an adoption plan.

 We’ll also help you in choosing a family to put your baby up for adoption after birth.
 All our adoptive parents are prequalified; they have had background checks and have undergone a home study.